wazuh/wazuh-qa/tests/performance/test_cluster/test_cluster_logs/test_cluster_logs_order/README.md

 ## Expected behavior

-- Fail if the any log is printed when it shouldn't.
+- Fail if any log is printed when it shouldn't.